Internship Hospitality and Event Planning-Spring 2019

 Friday, October 12, 2018

-The Hospitality and Event Planning Internship will give a student the opportunity to gain experience in Hospitality and Event Planning.
-The intern will work closely with the Springbrook Development team to maintain and enhance Springbrook’s respected brand identity to its target audiences.
-The Hospitality and Event Planning Intern will develop strong conceptual skills, the ability to self-manage, and will be given the opportunity to assist with the Family Engagement Center Guest Suites and wide range of projects, and events.
+The Hospitality and Event Planning Internship will give a student the opportunity to gain experience in Hospitality and Event Planning in order to meet credit requirements for the college program they are currently enrolled in.
+The Hospitality and Event Planning Intern will develop strong conceptual skills, the ability to self-manage, and the chance to learn the procedures associated with managing the Family Engagement Center Guest Suites and wide range of projects, and events.
 The internship will run from January 2019 through May 2019.
-The Hospitality and Event Planning Intern should be pursuing a degree in Hospitality and Event Planning and should be fluent in today’s technologies, terms, and mediums as they apply.
+The Hospitality and Event Planning Intern should be pursuing a degree in Hospitality and Event Planning, as well as be fluent in today’s technologies, terms, and mediums as they apply.
 They will be self-motivated, a fast learner, and be comfortable following direction.
 Credit hours are flexible and based on the need of the individual and school requirements.About Internships at Springbrook:Internships are unpaid opportunities for students from surrounding colleges to gain credit for the program that they are currently enrolled in.
 Springbrook is very flexible with the requirements for your particular program.
 We will make every effort to accommodate those requirements within the department of Springbrook that you have been selected for.As a volunteer or intern with Springbrook you may be working in any one of our areas of service provision.
 It is important that you work closely with your assigned supervisor in each area and ask questions when you are in doubt.
 The following guidelines will help you have a positive experience with our agency:

 When you are scheduled to meet with someone or to do a job, be timely and ready to work when expected.
 If you cannot make it, it is important that you call your supervisor and let them know immediately – prior to the time you are scheduled to report.
 Your volunteer/intern experience with our agency will be terminated if you do not call or report to work when scheduled.